JanHerca/urantiapedia/output/wikijs/en/article/Olga_Lopez/Luz_y_Vida_Online_2021_10.md

 <img src="/image/article/Luz_y_Vida/LyV_2021_10/Mi-parrafo-favorito-oct-2021.jpg" alt="My favorite paragraph - oct 2021">
 </figure>

 > The existence of God can never be proved by scientific experiment or by the pure reason of logical deduction.
-God can be realized only in the realms of human experience; nevertheless, the true concept of the reality of God is reasonable to logic, plausible to philosophy, essential to religion, and indispensable to any hope of personality survival. ([UB 1:2.7](/en/The_Urantia_Book/1#p2_7))
+God can be realized only in the realms of human experience; nevertheless, the true concept of the reality of God is reasonable to logic, plausible to philosophy, essential to religion, and indispensable to any hope of personality survival. (<a id="a261_353"></a>[UB 1:2.7](/en/The_Urantia_Book/1#p2_7))

 Most of us who are dedicated to reading books almost always point to, underline, copy, reference a series of paragraphs because we consider them interesting, enlightening or transcendental.